tonyastolfi/batteries/doc/how-to/configure-ci-pipelines.md

 This will prompt you for various pieces of information.
 Paste the registration token string you copied above when prompted.

+NOTE: When asked for executor type, choose `docker`.
+When it asks you about the default Docker image, enter `registry.gitlab.com/tonyastolfi/batteries`.
+Do _not_ enter any tags/labels when prompted.

 If this step is successful, you will see your runner show up on the Settings &gt; CI/CD &gt; Runners page in GitLab.